flatiron-school/learn-party-gem/README.md

 Or install it yourself as:

-    $ gem install learn_together
+    $ gem install learn_party

 ## Usage

-The Learn Together gem is meant to be used from within another project, like a Rails app.
+The Learn Party gem is meant to be used from within another project, like a Rails app.
 The gem can take in any collection of student-like objects, along with a few specifications, and generate groups of students accordingly.

 #### What's a 'student-like object?'

-The Learn Together gem can take in a collection of objects that respond to a `#completed_lesson_count_for_active_track` method *or* a collection of hashes, each of which has a key of `:completed_lesson_count_for_active_track`.
+The Learn Party gem can take in a collection of objects that respond to a `#completed_lesson_count_for_active_track` method *or* a collection of hashes, each of which has a key of `:completed_lesson_count_for_active_track`.

 This is because the gem can generate groups based on similar progress.
 The gem uses the total number of completed lessons for a given student's active track as a metric with which to measure progress and thereby sort students.

 #### These student-like objects sound great!
 Where can I get some?

 You can hit this Learn API endpoint for your batch to retrieve a JSON payload describing Learn students.

 ```bash
 GET http://leanr.co.api/batches/:batch_id/users